pirahawk/piransworld/using-ninject-with-web-api-2/Post.md

 "Hello from the Message Service"
 ```

 Hope this saves you from having to go through the same pains that I did.
+Feel free to [grab my code from Github](https://github.com/pirahawk/piransworld/tree/master/using-ninject-with-web-api-2/src)